 Paying your employees’ super is a legal obligation.
-It’s called the super guarantee (SG) and it’s currently 10% of an employees’ ordinary time earnings (OTE).
+It’s called the super guarantee (SG) and from 1 July 2022 it’s 10.5% of an employees’ ordinary time earnings (OTE).
 However, what happens when an employee takes leave, such as annual, long service, or sick leave?

 Your employees may be eligible for a number of types of leave, and for some of these you have to pay them their normal rate of pay, plus super (where they are eligible).
 People working in Australia are generally entitled to a minimum of 4 weeks paid annual leave per year1.
 For part-time employees, this leave is usually worked out on a pro rata basis.

-The Superannuation Guarantee (SG) is the minimum percentage of wages you must pay into an employee’s super fund on their behalf.
-The rate is currently 10% of an employee’s OTE.
+The superannuation guarantee (SG) is the minimum percentage of wages you must pay into an employee’s super fund on their behalf.
+From 1 July 2022, the rate is 10.5% of an employee’s OTE.

 Super and different types of employee leave